Niittyv/Nebuchadnezzar/README.md

 ![image](https://github.com/user-attachments/assets/8ada5d69-69bf-4a58-83d7-00eb8bc6a7e8)

-ATR Loss Multiplier is the size of a stop loss.

 Let's say your backtesting results show you that July and August are bad months for trading.
 You can disable trading for up to four months every year.
-You can tell the EA to close all open trades when a disabled month begins (Close open trade when vacation starts?)
+You can tell the EA to close all open trades when the disabled month begins by enabling "Close open trade when vacation starts?" option.

 ![image](https://github.com/user-attachments/assets/fa6d2810-7641-47c7-95e6-0a6c33440914)